The Wealthy Mindset

-There are 3 basic facts to note before one can truly maximise the pathway to wealth as revealed by Olumide Emmanuel.
+There are 3 basic facts to note before one can truly maximize the pathway to wealth as revealed by Olumide Emmanuel.
 These are

-- Discovering and following the path that leads to wealth will make anyone wealthy—it’s only a matter of time: there are also no exceptions to the rule.
-As long as anyone follows the pathway once they discover it, they will create wealth, no matter their race, religion, country or background.
+There are also no exceptions to the rule.
+As long as anyone follows the pathway once they discover it, they will create wealth, no matter their race, religion, country, or background.

 Once you believe these three statements, then you are ready for what the book, Pathway To Wealth by Olumide Emmanuel teaches.

 There are three bus stops on the pathway to wealth and they are